Our Blog2021-03-23T19:41:24+00:00

 Our Blog

-Objective: By the end of this lesson my students should be able to name some areas of life in which they should follow Christ.
+Objective: By the end of this lesson my students should be able to explain how abiding in Christ brings fruitfulness.

 Lesson Outline